Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Project Status
-This project is under development.
+This project is under constant development.
+Please check out to the mobile Application for a more complete experience.
 ____________________________________________________________________________________________________________________________________________________________________

 ## Author